SamarthVengurlekar/Warehouse-management/README.md

 5. The program can also create something like a "shopping list" called a "pick list" for the workers.
 This list helps them find the right products quickly.<br>
 6. If products need to be moved or sent out, the program helps with that too.
 It updates the records and shows what stage the products are in (like packaging or shipping).<br>
 7. The program also has a message box where it shows messages about what it's doing, like fetching information or completing tasks.<br>

+###### The database file is also attached above for the connection with MySql database replace "your_username" and "your_password" with your actual MySQL credentials in the form1.cs file.

 ###### Disclaimer - This project was part of my summer internship so make the proper use of it.